alexbinary/ffmpeg-splice/README.md

       duration: 5 * 1000,
     }
   ],
-  output: 'output_video.avi', // will be the concatenation
+  output: 'spliced_video.avi', // will be the concatenation
                                // of the specified segments.
   tmpFolder: '/tmp',

 }, function(err) {